Epicodus-Curriculum/intro-full-stack/1_4_html_indentation_and_format_part_two.md

 We’re almost done talking about formatting.
 There is a lot to remember but soon it will feel like second nature to you.
-The following formatting topics are things VS Code’s auto formatter will not decide or fix for you.
+The following formatting topics are things VS Code's auto formatter will not decide or fix for you.

 ### Important new terminology: